-Proud Boys Charged With Seditious Conspiracy in Capitol Riot - NewsBreak
+Proud Boys charged with seditious conspiracy in Capitol riot - NewsBreak

 Henry “Enrique” Tarrio, the former Proud Boys chairman, and four others linked to the group are charged in the latest indictment against them.
 All five were previously charged with different conspiracy counts.

 Tarrio, the group’s top leader, wasn’t in Washington, D.C., when the riot erupted on Jan.
 6, 2021.
 Police arrested Tarrio in Washington two days before the riot and charged him with vandalizing a Black Lives Matter banner at a historic Black church during a protest in December 2020.
 Tarrio was released from jail on Jan.
-14 after serving his five-month sentence for that case.
+14 after serving his five-month sentence for that case.6 Tampa Bay counties have high COVID-19 transmission levels

 The new riot-related indictments against Proud Boys members are among the most serious filed so far, but they aren’t the first of their kind.